UniversalDependencies/docs/_en/dep/det.md

 layout: relation
 title:  'det'
 shortdef : 'determiner'
+udver: '2'
 ---

 A determiner is the relation between the head of an NP and its determiner.

 ~~~ sdparse
 The man is here